5undel/F1-for-beginners/README.md

    - The text for the page was take from Wikipedia - https://en.wikipedia.org/wiki/Formula_One
    - The icon on the footer was taken from -  https://www.flaticon.com/

+- Media

+  - The images on the pages are from free image site - https://unsplash.com/collections/xJZe4MSOBmc/project-f1
+  -

 ### Wireframe